mwangiKibui/public-key-cryptography-in-js/index.md

 Public key cryptography, also known as `asymmetric cryptography` is an encryption system comprising of public and private key pairs.
 The private keys are known to the sender and receiver of information only whereas the public keys are disseminated widely.
-It solves the [key distribution problem](#https://www.open.edu/openlearn/ocw/mod/oucontent/view.php?id=48322&section=1.3) brought about by symmetric cryptography.
+It solves the [key distribution problem](https://www.open.edu/openlearn/ocw/mod/oucontent/view.php?id=48322&section=1.3) brought about by symmetric cryptography.

 #### Prerequisites
-- Have [Node.js](https://nodejs.org/en/) installed in your system.
+- Have [Node.js](https://nodejs.org/en/) installed in your computer.
 - Have some basic knowledge of JavaScript.
 - Have some basic knowledge of cryptography.